hashicorp/terraform-provider-azurerm/website/docs/r/oracle_autonomous_database_regular.html.markdown

 * `customer_contacts` - (Optional) Specifies a list of customer contacts as email addresses.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Autonomous Databases.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Autonomous Database.

 ## Attributes Reference